Golden PoppySmart California Garden

 Glossary:

-Mostly interchangeable, these terms mean much the same thing.
+Drought-tolerant, drought-adapted, drought-resistant: Mostly interchangeable, these terms mean much the same thing.
 Such plants survive in average or less-than-average rainfall in your region

-Native plants occur naturally in an environment and were not put there by us
+Native: Native plants occur naturally in an environment and were not put there by us

-In terms of plants, Mediterranean refers to five similar climate regions
+Mediterranean: In terms of plants, Mediterranean refers to five similar climate regions

-An established plant has grown its root system from its former fussed-over nursery pot life into your yard 's soil
+Established vs. non-established: An established plant has grown its root system from its former fussed-over nursery pot life into your yard 's soil

-Microclimate is a smaller area within a larger, general climate zone that has its own unique climate.
+Microclimate: Microclimate is a smaller area within a larger, general climate zone that has its own unique climate.

-Hydro-zoning is an irrigation term.
+Hydro-zoning: Hydro-zoning is an irrigation term.
 It 's a technique that groups plants together based on needs, mostly regarding water